Caoimhe-Regehr/Portfolio/_design/manga-colour.md

 ## Tools and Techniques

--Adobe Photoshop for colour picking and masking.
+- Adobe Photoshop for colour picking and masking.

 ## Outcomes